determined-ai/determined/docs/model-dev-guide/api-guides/apis-howto/overview.rst

 **********

 The Core API is a low-level, flexible API that lets you train models in any deep learning framework.
 With the Core API, you can plug in your existing training code.
-You'll then use an :doc:`experiment configuration </reference/training/experiment-config-reference>` to tell Determined how to train the model - e.g., multi-GPU, hyperparameter search, etc.
+You'll then use an :ref:`experiment configuration <experiment-configuration>` to tell Determined how to train the model - e.g., multi-GPU, hyperparameter search, etc.

--  :doc:`/model-dev-guide/apis-howto/api-core-ug`
+-  :ref:`Core API User Guide <core-getting-started>`

 .. _high-level-apis: